Quicklist: Types of Sanders for Wood

 Sander belt sizes are listed by width and circumference.
 When shopping for a sander, the most common belt sizes you’ll likely see are the following:

 - 3” by 18”

 - 3” by 21”

 - 4” by 24”

-The best general use sander is the 3” by 21” model.
+The best general-use sander is the 3-inch by 21-inch model.
 It’ll give you the most balance between speed and power.
 Allows for reasonably fast sanding on large surfaces while still providing plenty of control for fine polishing.
-Ideal for most D.I.Y. projects such as painting, furniture resurfacing and floor work.
+Ideal for most D.I.Y. projects such as painting, furniture resurfacing, and floor work.

-If you’re new to using power sanders, you might be more comfortable with the 3” by 18” model.
+If you’re new to using power sanders, you might be more comfortable with the 3-inch by 18-inch model.
 Although less powerful, this size is more portable and easier to control.
 It’s also a good choice if you have smaller hands.

-The 3” by 24” model reverses the pros and cons of the 3” by 18”.
-Although a bit harder to control, the 3” by 24” does add power and speed.
-This size is useful if you often need to sand large areas without much concern for finesse.
+The 3-inch by 24-inch model reverses the pros and cons of the 3-inch by 18-inch.
+Although a bit harder to control, the 3-inch by 24-inch does add power and speed.
+This site is useful if you often need to sand large areas without much concern for finesse.

-Unless you’re an experienced craftsman, you probably want to stay away from the 4” by 21” and the 4” by 24” models.
+Unless you’re an experienced craftsman, you probably want to stay away from the 4-inch by 21-inch and the 4-inch by 24-inch models.
 They’re great at handling large, heavy-duty jobs.
 But they can quickly get away from you and cause quite a bit of damage.
-Gain experience using the smaller sanders before working with any of the 4” sanders.
+Gain experience using the smaller sanders before working with any of the 4-inch sanders.

 d.
 Belt Sander Speed